eXPeRi91/EazyWebQuiz/README.md

 - Open a web browser and navigate to the hosted URL of the website.
 - You should see the AvioTests website's homepage.

+## Contributing
+- Me @eXPeRi91

+## License

+- This project is licensed under the MIT License - see the LICENSE file for details.

 ## Usage

 -    Home Page (index.php): View a welcome message and links to various sections of the website.